 Even thought Vermeer's late works have been judged somewhat negatively in respects to his earlier paintings, they feature some of the most exquisite details of his oeuvre.
-The artist’s extraordinary power of pictorial invention and level of technical proficiency can be clearly seen in the rendering of the illuminated side of the marbled virginal of the late Lady Standing at the Virginal.
+The artist's extraordinary power of pictorial invention and level of technical proficiency can be clearly seen in the rendering of the illuminated side of the marbled virginal of the late A Lady Standing at a Virginal.
 This flat, unassuming slab of marble appears so convincing that it is surprising to note the absolute economy of means by which it has been achieved.

 Vermeer first laid down adjacent rectangles of smooth, virtually unmodulated paint, warm brown above, and a dark gray below.
 Once dry, he mixed two fluid grays, one lighter and the other darker, and applied them over the dry background tones with quick, jagged brushstrokes in order to imitate the marble veining.
 The brush handling is so daring and but suggestive that it recalls the anarchic spontaneity of Ito Jakuchu's ink drawings of birds and vegetables, but at the same time, miraculously evokes the visual impression of veined marble.
 One author has compared this passage to Jackson Pollock's drip paintings.